-While the notion of constraint on genome size is conceptually appealing, there are few comparative methods that can distinguish constraint from adaptationPhylogenetic comparative methods that focus primarily on the mean or "location" of the phenotype are primed to detect adaptive evolution, as movement of the phenotype toward an optimum.
-For example, testing for correlation between traits after independent contrasts reveal whether, on average, phenotype covaries with some other trait.
+While the notion of constraint on genome size is conceptually appealing, there are few comparative methods that can detect constraint and possibly distinguish it from adaptation.
+Phylogenetic comparative methods that focus primarily on the mean or "location" of the phenotype are primed to detect adaptive evolution, as selection is expected to move the phenotype toward an optimum.
+For example, testing for a correlation between traits after independent contrasts may reveal whether, on average, a phenotype covaries across species with some other trait, with the relationship maintained presumably as a result of adaptive evolution.
 How mean-focused methods enable the detection of constraint, however, is unclear.
-Methods that model both the mean and variance of a stochastically evolving phenotype, such as Ornstein-Uhlenbeck-based methods, may open the door to exploring constraint by revealing a stochastically spreading phenotypeconsistent with the presence of constraint.
+Methods that model both the mean and variance of a stochastically evolving phenotype, such as Ornstein-Uhlenbeck-based methods, may open the door to exploring constraint by revealing whether a stochastically spreading phenotype evolves by selection, or by weak selection bounding the phenotype consistent with the presence of constraint, or by no selection at all.

 Salamanders are an ideal group to test hypotheses of selection and constraint on genome size.
 They have both the largest genomes and the largest range of variation in genome size among vertebrates.
 Genome sizes range from 15 Gb – 120 Gb across the 743 extant species (Gregory 2020), reflecting varying levels of TE accumulation.
-Salamanders also have exceptional life-history diversity varying in the presence or absence of the key trait of metamorphosis (Wiens, et al. 2005; Bonett, et al. 2014)Metamorphosis has been hypothesized to shape genome size evolution because of the effects that genome (and therefore cell) size has on the rate of development (Wake and Marks 1993; Gregory 2002)Because metamorphosis can be a vulnerable part of the life cycle, its duration has been proposed as a target of natural selection.
+Salamanders also have exceptional life-history diversity, in particular, with metamorphosis lost, modified, and regained throughout their evolutionary history (Wiens, et al. 2005; Bonett, et al. 2014).
+Metamorphosis has been hypothesized to shape genome size evolution because of the effects that genome (and therefore cell) size has on the rate of development (Wake and Marks 1993; Gregory 2002).
+Because metamorphosis can be a vulnerable part of the life cycle, its duration has been proposed as a target of natural selection.
 Selection to limit the time in metamorphosis would indirectly select for faster development, constraining genomes (and cells) to smaller sizes (Gregory 2002; Bonett, et al. 2020).

-Several tudies have linked life history to genome size in salamanders, with smaller (albeit still enormous relative to other taxa) genome sizes associated with metamorphosis (Wake and Marks 1993; Gregory 2002; Sessions 2008; Bonett, et al. 2020)Bonnett (2020) used phylogenetic comparative methods demonstrat that models that accounted for differences in life history ¾ including the presence or absence of metamorphosis ¾ However, this study was largely focused on the effects of facultative loss of metamorphosis on genome size evolution; thus, it did not the concept of evolutionary constraint versus adaptation.
-In addition, it did not examine the proposed connection between energetic vulnerability and metamorphic duration, key conceptual link between metamorphosis and genome size.
+Several studies have linked life history to genome size in salamanders, with smaller (albeit still enormous relative to other taxa) genome sizes associated with metamorphosis (Wake and Marks 1993; Gregory 2002; Sessions 2008; Bonett, et al. 2020).
+Bonnett (2020) used phylogenetic comparative methods to demonstratee that salamander genome size is better explained by models that account for differences in life history ¾ including the presence or absence of metamorphosis ¾ as opposed to variation in ecology or habitat stability.
+However, this study was largely focused on the effects of facultative loss of metamorphosis on genome size evolution; thus, it did not explore the concept of evolutionary constraint versus adaptation.
+In addition, it did not examine the connection between energetic vulnerability and metamorphic duration, which we propose as a key conceptual link between metamorphosis and genome size.

 In this study, we build on this previous body of work, revisiting the hypothesis that the radical morphological repatterning associated with metamorphosis imposes evolutionary constraints on genome size in salamanders.
 In particular, we model characteristics that are likely to place energetic limits on the duration of metamorphosis: Does repatterning happen inside the egg, fueled solely by yolk stores?
 Does repatterning happen in an organism that is free-living, but unable to feed?
 We use life history and genome size data to inform stochastic models of trait evolution that explore how different metamorphic regimes interact with genome expansion.
 More generally, we demonstrate the ability of OU-based stochastic models to identify trait evolution governed by constraint, expanding their use beyond classic scenarios of adaptive evolution.

-Life History Regimes Genome Size Evolution
+Life History Regimes Constraining Genome Size Evolution